AntoineMarchaud/amTinderLikeTester/README.md

 # amTinderLikeTester

-An app to testyuyakaido package
+An app to test yuyakaido package

 - Kotlin
 - MVVM